 Overview

 Just like us, every living bio organism gets overstimulated.
-We set out to create a bio material cube made out of Agar Agarthat senses human proximity through an IR distance sensor, responding with a servo-driven breathing mechanism that contracts as you approach — simulating a living organism reacting to the stress of an overstimulated environment.
+We set out to create a bio material cube made out of Agar Agar biocomposite that senses human proximity through an IR distance sensor, responding with a servo-driven breathing mechanism that contracts as you approach — simulating a living organism reacting to the stress of an overstimulated environment.

-Team Members: Brian Bishop with help from Yesuel Song, Matt Griffin, Alana and Audrey Oh (shop staff)
+Team Members: Bverly Yip with help from Yesuel Song, Matt Griffin, Alana and Audrey Oh (shop staff)

 Status: Completed, Github